sh-zam/guides/rust-android-development.md

 public static native void methodname();
 ```

-You can read more about it [here](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html).
+For more information you can read the guide written by [mozilla](https://mozilla.github.io/firefox-browser-architecture/experiments/2017-09-21-rust-on-android.html).